Featured Articles ➔

 Try to avoid the following ingredients in your shampoo:

 - Sodium lauryl sulfate: Sodium lauryl sulfate is a detergent and surfactant that is easily found not only in shampoos, but also in bathing soaps, toothpaste, mouthwashes, detergents, etc. The lather from your shampoos primarily forms because of the sodium lauryl sulfate in it.
 Sodium lauryl sulfate can irritate the eyes and skin.
 In some animal studies, the ingredient was also linked to birth defects.
 Moreover, the chemical has been associated with cancer too.

 - Parabens: Parabens are preservatives used in cosmetic products to prolong the product’s shelf life.
 Parabens protect the product from bacteria and fungus, but they also have many side effects.
 These chemicals are infamously known as hormone disruptors, which is why they are particularly harmful to pregnant women.
 It can be hard to spot parabens in your products as they are hidden under other names like methylparaben, propylparaben, butylparaben, isobutylparaben, and ethylparaben.
 Parabens have also been linked to an increased risk of breast cancer.

 - Phthalates: Phthalates are used in many hair care products, from shampoos to conditioners, hair sprays, and even masks.
 Phthalates help prolong the fragrance of the product.
 They also make it easy for the product to absorb into your skin.
 However, phthalates can disrupt hormones.
 They have also been linked to breast cancer, diabetes, behavioral changes, and obesity.
-If you find any of the following ingredients on the shampoo label, you should avoid using them:
+If you find any of the following ingredients on the shampoo (and conditioner, for that matter) label, you should avoid using them:

 - BzBP (benzylbutyl phthalate)